 We used three wonderful books to guide us through this exercise.

-“Oh Say Can You Seed” by Bonnie Worth is written in fun and rhythmic verse.
+“Oh, Say Can You Seed” by Bonnie Worth is written in a fun and rhythmic verse.
 We love the Cat in the Hat Learning Series and this book exploring seed to plant did not disappoint.
 Thing 2 and Thing 2 along with a young boy and girl take us through the basics of flowering plants, they even take us underground to burrow in the ground like a mole to examine different kinds of roots.

-“From Seed to Plant” by Gail Gibbons is simple and effective in teaching kids about what can be complicated topics such as pollination, germination and plant reproduction.
+“From Seed to Plant” by Gail Gibbons is simple and effective in teaching kids about what can be complicated topics such as pollination, germination, and plant reproduction.
 We really enjoyed the illustrations but some critics say that not all are true to the plant and make recognizing some plants difficult.
 We enjoyed them.